lukasniestroj/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/ModuleConfiguration.rst

    :Scope: Backend module configuration
    :type: string

-   If the module should be a submodule, the parent identifier, for example `web` has to be set here.
+   If the module should be a submodule, the parent identifier (for example `web`) has to be set here.
 You can find a
    :ref:`list of available toplevel modules. <backend-modules-toplevel-module>`